 The Vermont Constitution, in effect for 14 years, was the first to prohibit slavery, establish universal voting rights for all men and to authorize a public school system.

 The building functioned as a tavern until 1848.
 It later became a store, a home and a warehouse.
 In 1901 local preservationists began trying to save the building.
-In 1914 the house and land were donated to the Old Constitution House Association and money raised to restore it.
+Thirteen years later the house and land were donated to the Old Constitution House Association and money raised to restore it.
 In 1961, ownership was transferred to the state.

 The Old Constitution House has been restored as a tavern museum and includes historic items donated by descendants of the delegates and the Daughters of the American Revolution.